Officials are warning people about unemployment scams, what you need to know

 - Email unemployment.ohio.gov

 “It’s a multi step process where we set the flags for fraud, undertake a fact finding process, there’s a response period.
-We do an investigation, make a determination, then individuals also have appeal rights, said Ohio Dept. of Job and Family Services Director Kim Henderson.
+We do an investigation, make a determination, then individuals also have appeal rights,” said Kim Henderson, director of the Ohio Department of Job and Family Services.